What Chicken Feeder and Drinker Should You Buy?

 To safely deliver the nutrition and hydration that your hens need requires a couple of important devices that make it easy.
 Drinkers and feeders are essential to not only take care of your hens but also retain your sanity.

-If you are wanting to save money you can always use a bowl for feed and water but they will encourage spilling, contamination and wastage.
+If you want to save money you can always use a bowl for feed and water but they will encourage spilling, contamination and wastage.
 You will also find yourself frequently replenishing your water and feed bowls which will take up time and drive you crazy during the summer when hens are thirsty.

 Feeders